WHITE ROCK IN THE COMMUNITY

 It was a pleasure to perform - for the third year running - for South Devon College's Christmas Market.
 Members o the public attended and it was great to hear them sing along to some well known Christmas favourites.
 This was a chance for the college to invite atteliers, who were skilled at crafts, to have stalls at their annual market and proved very popular with a wide cross-section of our local community.

-Anode Harvest Festival.
+Anode Harvest Festival

 On Monday Nigel from Anode came into our Whole School Assembly and spoke to the children about the charity and their work around the local community.

 Anode is a Charity that provides a holistic service to help an individual through challenging times by engaging with one or more of our programs.
 We look to build a foundation that encourages self belief, independence and responsibility.
-Our Motto is "Changing Lives, Giving a Voice & Fighting Poverty" and we are passionate about helping out where needed.
+Our Motto is "Changing Lives, Giving a Voice and Fighting Poverty" and we are passionate about helping out where needed.
 We recognise that each individual is unique and we are committed to helping people connect with HOPE!

 Tuesday 5th July - White Rock Primary School - Torbay Primary Maths Challenge Winners AND Runners-up!